M. Visvesvaraya: Recognition

-On 15 September 2018, to celebrate his 158th birthday, Visvesvaraya was honored with a Google Doodle.
+On 15 September 2018, to celebrate his 157th birth anniversary, Sir Visvesvaraya was honored with a Google Doodle.

 Death

 Visvesvaraya died on 12/14 April 1962, aged 100.

 Visvesvaraya was known for his sincerity, time management and dedication to his cause.
 Visvesvaraya was a strict lacto-vegetarian who never ate meat or eggs.
 He was also a non-smoker and a teetotaller.

 A very important part of Visvesvaraya's nature was his love for Kannada language.
 He set up Kannada Parishat for the improvement of Kannada.
 He wanted seminars for Kannada supporters to be instituted and conducted right in Kannada.

 Memorial at Muddenahalli

 Visvesvaraya National Memorial Trust manages a memorial for Visvesvaraya at his birthplace of Muddenahalli.
 The memorial exhibits his awards, titles and personal belongings, including his living room, spectacles, cups, books and block with which his visiting cards were printed.
 Models of the Krishna Raja Sagar Dam, which Visvesvaraya designed and supervised the construction of, are exhibited.
 The memorial is adjacent to his house, which was refurbished and is regarded as a shrine by locals.